-Labor Day was just a few days ago, which is a good opportunity to check in on yourself and your colleagues.
-Many employees are exhausted and overwhelmed after six months of working in new and unique conditions amid the pandemic.
+If you haven't lately, now is a good time to check in on yourself and your colleagues.
+Many employees are exhausted and overwhelmed after nine months of working in new and unique conditions amid the pandemic.
 The future feels very uncertain.

 Yet there are many reasons to be hopeful as an employee.
 Over the medium to long term, an organization’s competitive advantage will be employees and their ability to innovate.
 This will require a shift in mindset – from treating employees as “ resources” to treating them like humans.